 - Is there a history of medical problems affecting education?

 - Is the child currently taking any medication?

-Surrogate parents have access to the child's school records that may contain confidential information.
+Surrogate parents have access to the child's school records that will contain confidential information.
 They also will receive confidential information while talking with teachers and county social workers.
-It is important to use this information with care and discretion and respect the privacy of the child and his or her family.
+It is required to use this information with care and discretion and respect the privacy of the child.